Rules & Guidelines for Nonprofits

 It is a registered tax-exempt organization under section 501c3 of the IRS code

-It is located in Fairfield County, CT, from Westport to Greenwich (Greenwich, Stamford, Darien New Canaan, Norwalk, Wilton, Weston, and Westport).
+It is located in the towns we cover in Fairfield County, CT (Bridgeport, Danbury, Greenwich, Stamford, Darien New Canaan, Norwalk, Wilton, Weston, and Westport).

 The Impact Vine’s eligible organizations agree to: